bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/creating-bitmark-account.md

     $ bitmark-cli -n <network> list
     ```

-    > The `list` command is lists all the users of the Bitmark-CLI.
+    > The `list` command lists all the users of the Bitmark-CLI.

     *Example:*